Shooting pool and gambling have a long history together.

 - Turn the River

 Just make sure you have fun.
-When you are gambling in
+When you are gambling in pool, you are playing a game first.

 If it’s all seriousness when you’re gambling, then is it really just work?
 Stay safe and make some money.
 Good luck everyone!